ap

 Kulak, 32, joined the Avs ahead of the trade deadline this past season from the Pittsburgh Penguins in a deal that sent Samuel Girard the other way.
 He was a steady, defense-first presence for the Avs, and could slot in on the second or third pairing, depending on what else general manager Joe Sakic accomplishes this offseason.

-Because he is older than 35, Burns can sign contracts with bonuses involved.
-The Avs can also roll over bonus money to the following year if they would make the club exceed the salary cap ceiling.
+Because he is older than 35, Burns can sign contracts that include bonuses.
+The Avs can also roll over bonus money to the following year if they make the club exceed the salary cap ceiling.
 Burns attained $3 million in bonus money last season, and nearly $2.3 million of that was rolled over onto the 2026-27 cap for next season.

 More in Colorado Avalanche